 The action didn’t stop there as Ambrose proceeded to put Wyatt through a table and literally bury him in tables and chairs.
 The giant ladder came out next (we started seeing the pattern here) before officials broke it up.
 Ambrose came off really strong here as he matched Bray’s craziness – the TLC match between the two at next month’s TLC PPV has already been announced.

 Adam Rose and “The Bunny” defeated Heath Slater and Titus O’Niel

-I can't believe I just typed that result - anyway, WWE must have needed to fill some time and/or calm things down a bit since all the action had been great prior to this.
-The Bunny (whoever it is) got the win and left with Rose's "Rosebuds."
-Guessing Rose will feud against whoever the bunny is revealed to be....kind of corny story for today's wrestling scene.
+I can’t believe I just typed that result – anyway, WWE must have needed to fill some time and/or calm things down a bit since all the action had been great prior to this.
+The Bunny (whoever it is) got the win and left with Rose’s “Rosebuds.”
+Guessing Rose will feud against whoever the bunny is revealed to be…. a bit of a corny story for today’s wrestling scene.

 Nikki Bella defeated AJ Lee *WWE Divas Title*

 Here was a major curveball – this match lasted a few seconds as Brie Bella hopped up on the apron and stood there awkwardly….her next move was to grab AJ and kiss her right on the lips…….yes, “HLA” made a brief appearance at the Survivor Series – makes us wonder if a bit of “Attitude” may be coming back if WWE realizes there is a big section of their fans (called me…..OK and some girls too) that love this sort of thing!